Marketing documentation to support inbound strategy

-50% of content marketers say their biggest problem is creating content consistently, and 54% say that producing engaging content is a challenge, according to a Content Marketing Institute study.
-Product companies already have a wealth of varied content available to them that they may not be fully exploiting – the user documentation.
+According to research from the Content Marketing Institute, 56% of marketing teams surveyed reported that content creation had seen the biggest increase in spending from their budgets in the last 12 months.
+However, product companies already have a wealth of varied content available to them that they may not be fully exploiting – their user guides.
 According to IBM 88% of purchasers use technical product information to make their purchasing decisions, so this type of content is also engaging for potential customers.
 Companies that make their user documentation available online report that it generates 50% of leads.
-So if creating engaging content is a challenge for you, your technical product information should be a part of the content strategy for your inbound marketing.
+So if creating engaging content is a challenge for you, your technical product information should be a part of the content strategy for your building product inbound marketing.
 Here are 5 ways publishing user documentation can support your inbound marketing strategies:

 Well written user documentation is keyword rich and has dense interlinking; both of which improve SEO results.
 If your technical authors follow good practice, the content will be updated frequently in response to customer feedback and as new features are developed.

-Well written user documentation is well structured, concise, and jargon free.
-It will also be accurate and factual, so is considered a trusted source of information.
+Well written user documentation is well structured, concise, and jargon-free.
+It will also be accurate and factual, so it is considered a trusted source of information.
 Purchasers value this type of content when evaluating a product for purchase.
 This is especially true of technical and enterprise products where integrations with existing systems are key concerns.
+You can read more about how to create well-structured user content in our blog post.

 Customers are often neglected after they have signed up.
 Providing them with useful information about how to get the most out of the product they have just purchased is a great way to keep them engaged and build a relationship.
 This can help build stickiness, improve revenue per customer, and ensure they renew.
 A robust documentation production process will include producing a variety of quality documents as new features are developed ready to be fed to existing customers on a regular basis.